Tharsus/Tharsus/README.md

 My name is Thársus Proux and I'm passionate about learning and solving problems!

 I currently work as a Full Stack Developer in a consulting company, developing a web portal to centralize services for a client in the energy distribution business.
-Tech Stack used: React with Material-UI for the front-end and Node.JS for the back-end.
+- Tech Stack used: React with Material-UI for the front-end, Node.JS for the back-end and Oracle for the database
+- The application follows the Domain-Driven Design aproach with microservice architecture
+- The backend has an API gateway that authenticate and route the request to the respective microservice, each one with a well defined REST API

 Here are some information about me:
 - :earth_americas: I'm from Rio de Janeiro, Brazil.